Car Accidents

 When a Lawyer Isn't Optional

-• Severe or permanent injuries.
+• Severe or permanent injuries with long-term care needs.

-• Denied or delayed insurance claims.
+• Denied or delayed insurance claims with no clear explanation.

-• Multi-vehicle or commercial crashes.
+• Multi-vehicle crashes or commercial carrier involvement.

-• Wrongful death.
+• Wrongful death claims.

-• Statute of limitations closing in.
+• A statute of limitations closing within weeks.

 What a Car Accident Lawyer Does